-Please read this instruction manual carefully before beginning any kind of work.
+Please read this instructions and manuals carefully before attempting to use this battery in your application.
 It contains important information, in order to ensure problem free performance of your batteries.
+Damage to the battery howsoever caused is not covered under the warranty.